ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ## Locales

-Listed below are the properly-supported locales for the osu! wiki:
+Listed below are the properly-supported locales for the wiki:

 | File Name | Locale Name | Native Script |
 | :-- | :-- | :-- |